 How To Use Strength Training and Conditioning To Become A Better Boxer

-Now that we understand the fundamentals of strength training and conditioning, how do we apply it specifically towards boxing?
+Now that we understand the fundamentals of strength training and conditioning, how do we apply it specifically toward boxing exercises?
 We'll discuss a few ways you can utilize strength training exercises that will improve the quality of your movements as a boxer and a few tried-and-true ways to improve your conditioning, such that you'll be able to perform as a boxer for a longer period of time.

 Best Strength Training Exercises for Boxers - With Equipment

-Again, instead of worrying about lifting really heavy weights when performing these exercises, just choose a weight that makes the exercise a bit more challenging but still allows you to perform 6-10 repetitions of that exercise in a given set.
+Again, the focus isn't about building muscle mass and looking like a body builder-- though all the power to you if that's your goal.
+Instead of worrying about lifting really heavy weights when performing these exercises, just choose a weight that makes the exercise a bit more challenging but still allows you to perform 6-10 repetitions of that exercise in a given set.

 Best Strength Training Exercises for Boxers - Without Equipment

-If you want to focus on strength training but either don’t have access to or don’t have interest in hitting a weight room, you still have plenty of options.
+If you want to focus on strength training but either don’t have access to or don’t have interest weight training, you still have plenty of options.
 After all, you'll always have access to the best possible weight available: your body weight.

-In fact, more often than not, you'll hear boxers say they prefer the old school strength-based exercises, instead of hitting the weight room.
-Rather, their regimen will include the classic bodyweight exercises: push-ups, sit-ups, crunches and burpees.
-You can never go wrong incorporating these into your own training regimen, considering these are tried-and-true ways of using your body weight to improve your overall strength.
+More often than not, you'll hear boxers say they prefer the old school strength-based exercises, instead of hitting the weight room.
+Rather, their regimen will include the classic bodyweight exercises: push-ups, sit-ups, crunches, plyometrics (jump rope, for example), and burpees.
+You can never go wrong incorporating these into your own training regimen, considering these are tried-and-true ways of using your body weight to improve your core strength and body strength overall.

 Best Conditioning Exercises for Boxers - With Equipment

 Once you're warmed up, it's time to move on to the more boxing-specific exercises.
-If you have access to a punching bag (commonly referred to as a "heavy bag"), you’ll want to put on your gloves (do not hit the bag with your bare fists) and start working through your punches and putting them together into combinations.
+If you have access to a punching bag (commonly referred to as a "heavy bag"), you’ll want to put on your gloves (do not hit the bag with your bare fists-- you need proper wrapping to support your wrists) and start working through your punches and putting them together into combinations.

 Best Conditioning Exercises for Boxers - Without Equipment